Contribute to Hibernate ORM

 Whether you simply fix a typo, re-word an unclear section or add a whole new section/topic, improving the documentation helps everyone.

 As the development team discusses design of new features or tries to prioritize work it is great to have input from users.
 As the saying goes, it is better to measure twice and cut once; and the more eyes we have on theses designs and the more voices in the discussions, the better measurements we get.
-The best places to get involved in discussing development are the #hibernate-dev IRC channel and the hibernate-dev mailing list.
+The best places to get involved in discussing development are the ORM dev HipChat channel, the #hibernate-dev IRC channel and the hibernate-dev mailing list.

 Trying out releases and reporting/fixing problems is in many ways the cornerstone of open source development.
 It is especially critical in the case of early releases (Alphas and Betas) as we are trying to solidify APIs and contracts.